-The multi-scale correspondence alignment sub-network is a key component in our proposed model, which implicitly aligns LDR images in a coarse-to-fine manner.
-Therefore, we conducted an experiment to evaluate the performance of the alignment sub-network with different settings.
-Specifically, we will evaluate the performance of our proposed model with and without the use of the multi-scale structure.
-In addition, we will compare the performance of our model with different fusion methods across different scales, i.e., addition, concatenation, and the proposed inter-scale aggregation scheme.
-Other configurations of the models are the same.
-The average PSNR-$\mu$, SSIM-$\mu$, and HDR-VDP-2 of our model with different settings on the Kalanrari dataset are shown in Table \ref{aba1}.
+The multi-scale feature alignment sub-network is a critical component in our proposed model, which implicitly aligns LDR images in a coarse-to-fine manner.
+To assess its performance, we conducted an experiment with different settings.
+Specifically, we evaluate our model performance with and without using the multi-scale structure, and compare the performance of different fusion methods across scales, including addition, concatenation, and our proposed inter-scale aggregation scheme.
+All other model configurations remain unchanged.
+The average PSNR-$\mu$, SSIM-$\mu$, and HDR-VDP-2 of our model with different settings on the Kalantari dataset are shown in Table \ref{aba1}.
 The best performance is highlighted in bold.
-As observed, the multi-scale structure with our proposed inter-scale aggregation scheme can significantly improve the performance by 0.55dB in terms of PSNR-$\mu$.
-Compared with other fusion methods (i.e., addition and concatenation), the proposed inter-scale aggregation scheme achieves the best performance.
-This is because the proposed fusion scheme adaptively suppresses unnecessary pixels in the aggregation across scales.
-In addition, we show the images generated by our model with different settings in Fig.\,\ref{MASNet_diff} for visual comparison.
-The models with the multi-scale structure have a better ability to generate images with rich, detailed information (e.g., tree branches) than that without the multi-scale structure.
-These results reveal that the multi-scale structure can effectively capture local details for better reconstruction.
-For the models using addition and concatenation fusions, the generated images suffer from color deviations.
-In contrast, our proposed inter-scale aggregation scheme can significantly reduce these distortions and produce images of better quality.
+The multi-scale structure based on our proposed inter-scale aggregation scheme yields the most significant improvement, increasing PSNR-$\mu$ by 0.55dB.
+The proposed aggregation scheme adaptively suppresses unnecessary pixels across scales, leading to superior performance compared to the addition and concatenation methods.
+Furthermore, Fig.\,\ref{MASNet_diff} demonstrates the images generated by our model with different settings for visual comparison.
+The model with our proposed multi-scale structure generates images with richer and more detailed information, such as tree branches, compared to the model without it.
+This result confirms that the multi-scale structure can effectively capture local details, resulting in better reconstruction.
+In contrast, models using addition and concatenation fusions produce images with color deviations, whereas our proposed inter-scale aggregation scheme significantly reduces these distortions and produces better images.